 Although digital anemometers generally require minimal maintenance, regular checks of sensors and battery status are necessary.
 Clean the sensor surface to ensure its sensitivity.

-Introduction to the XF200AS Ultrasonic Wind Speed and Direction Sensor
+Application of the XF200AS Ultrasonic Sensor in Wind Speed and Direction Monitoring